 What can be better at this time of year than playing one of Uwe Rosenberg’s most celebrated and beloved polyomino games?
 It has to be playing a festive re-design of it!
-Don your reindeer jumper, make your cocoa and snuggle under that blanket with your favourite holiday gaming buddy, friends, because it is time to unwrap Patchwork Christmas Edition!
+Don your reindeer jumper, make your cocoa, and snuggle under that blanket with your favourite holiday gaming buddy because it is time to unwrap Patchwork Christmas Edition!

 Santa’s Set Up

 In this festive version, each player begins with a blank 9x9 board (silver or gold) and five golden buttons.
-The time track board is placed in the centre with the players’ gold and silver tokens placed at the start and all the polyomino present patches are arranged in a circle around it.
+The time track board is placed in the centre, with the players’ gold and silver tokens placed at the start and all the polyomino present patches arranged in a circle around it.
 On the time track are placed five additional single patches which will be gifted to lucky recipients as the game plays.
-The Christmas tree marker is then placed immediately to the right of the small 2 button-1 space candy-striped patch and that’s it; time to put the Quality Street down and get ready to puzzle out those polyomino presents!
+The Christmas tree marker is then placed immediately to the right of the small 2-button-1-space candy-striped patch and that’s it; time to put the Quality Street down and get ready to puzzle out those polyomino presents!

-The Patchwork Christmas tree marker then replaces the present patch you have just taken and your marker moves along the time track the corresponding number of spaces indicated by an egg timer icon.
+The Patchwork Christmas tree marker then replaces the present patch you have just taken and your marker moves along the time track, corresponding to the number of spaces indicated by an egg timer icon.
 If you don’t have enough buttons to purchase the perfect present on your go, you must pass and move ahead to the space in front of your opponent on the time track.
-By passing, however, you gain a button for every space you advance (more gold buttons…… my precious!) and if you cross a button printed on the time track, you’ll also receive a button for each one already on your own board.
+Bypassing, however, you gain a button for every space you advance (more gold buttons… my precious!) and if you cross a button printed on the time track, you’ll also receive a button for each one already on your own board.

 Your turn continues until your token advances ahead of your opponent on the time track and the game ends once you both reach the centre square.
 But whilst this game embodies a number of races, the first reindeer past the post won’t necessarily be the one wearing the Christmas crown at the end!